 - 5) Transition Planning: The extent to which the applicant describes the transition process to be implemented to place three-year-old children in other early childhood care and education programs after leaving the Sixpence program.
-The extent to which the applicant describes how parents and the receiving program will be involved in planning for and implementing a smooth transition for the child. - 6) Comprehensive Approach: The extent to which the applicant describes how the program will, either directly or through partnerships with other community organizations, address children's needs regarding their physical, social, emotional and cognitive development and the specific needs of the family for other services. - For programs including Family Engagement services, the extent to which the applicant describes the process that will be used to develop family partnership agreements with each family, including: how parents and families will be involved in making decisions regarding the goals and outcomes of their family partnership agreement, and how the family partnership agreement will be used to guide services for the family. - 7) Staffing and Organizational Structure: The extent to which the applicant: provides position descriptions that clearly describe the qualifications, any specialized skills, and duties for each position necessary for quality implementation of the proposed program; describes how the partners will recruit appropriate staff and assure that all staff meet the quality criteria of this RFP, includes the name, position and a brief resume for each key staff member that has been identified for the program; describes the governance structure, including identifying who will responsible for supervising and evaluating staff in the program; provides an organizational chart for the program; and describes how
+The extent to which the applicant describes how parents and the receiving program will be involved in planning for and implementing a smooth transition for the child. - 6) Comprehensive Approach: The extent to which the applicant describes how the program will, either directly or through partnerships with other community organizations, address children's needs regarding their physical, social, emotional and cognitive development and the specific needs of the family for other services.

+For applicants proposing a Center-Based model, the extent to which the applicant describes their parent engagement component.

+For applicants proposing a Family Engagement model, the extent to which the applicant describes the process that will be used to develop family partnership agreements with each family, including: how parents and families will be involved in making decisions regarding the goals and outcomes, and how the family partnership agreement will be used to guide services for the family.

+7) Staffing, Organizational Structure and Professional Development: The extent to which the applicant: provides position descriptions that clearly describe the qualifications, any specialized skills, and duties for each position necessary for quality implementation of the proposed program; describes how the partners will recruit appropriate staff and SingaSongofSixpence.org assure that all staff meet the Sixpence Quality Criteria, includes the name, position and a brief resume for each key staff member that has been identified for the program; describes the governance structure, including identifying who will responsible for supervising and evaluating staff in the program; provides an organizational chart for the program; and describes how the results of staff evaluation will influence individual staff professional development plans.